StoriVaults/storivault_frontend/frontend_documentation.md

 export const validateUsername = (username: string): string | null => {
   if (!username.trim()) {
-    return "Username is required";
+    return 'Username is required';
   }
   if (username.length < 3) {
-    return "Username must be at least 3 characters";
+    return 'Username must be at least 3 characters';
   }
   if (username.length > 30) {
-    return "Username must be less than 30 characters";
+    return 'Username must be less than 30 characters';
   }
   if (!/^[a-zA-Z0-9_-]+$/.test(username)) {
-    return "Username can only contain letters, numbers, hyphens, and underscores";
+    return 'Username can only contain letters, numbers, hyphens, and underscores';
   }
   return null;
 };

 export const validatePassword = (password: string): string | null => {
   if (!password) {
-    return "Password is required";
+    return 'Password is required';
   }
   if (password.length < 6) {
-    return "Password must be at least 6 characters";
+    return 'Password must be at least 6 characters';
   }
   if (password.length > 128) {
-    return "Password must be less than 128 characters";
+    return 'Password must be less than 128 characters';
   }
   return null;
 };

 export const validateStoryTitle = (title: string): string | null => {
   if (!title.trim()) {
-    return "Title is required";
+    return 'Title is required';
   }
   if (title.length > 200) {
-    return "Title must be less than 200 characters";
+    return 'Title must be less than 200 characters';
   }
   return null;
 };

-export const validateStoryDescription = (
-  description: string
-): string | null => {
+export const validateStoryDescription = (description: string): string | null => {
   if (description.length > 2000) {
-    return "Description must be less than 2000 characters";
+    return 'Description must be less than 2000 characters';
   }
   return null;
 };